datastaxdevs/workshop-microservices-java/README.md

 ### 1.2 Setup your computer to run the exercises

-We will create a REST API using the Spring framework stack.
-Those are the pre-requisites on your laptop.
+We will create a REST API using the Spring framework.
+Those are the pre-requisites tools to install on your laptop before starting.

 **1.2.a - Install Java JDK8 +**
 - ![Windows](https://github.com/DataStax-Academy/kubernetes-workshop-online/blob/master/4-materials/images/windows32.png?raw=true) Please use the following tutorial [Installation of the JDK on Microsoft Windows Platforms](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html#GUID-A7E27B90-A28D-4237-9383-A58B416071CA)